 6. Take ownership and act

 We believe everyone can lead and we seek those who have a bias for action versus a desire for directives.

 Also in my welcome kit, I received a Visa gift card.
 All new hires do.
 Jared Smith and Jody Mulkey, the President and CTO respectively, ask all new hires to use the money to buy tickets on the platform and report back on their experience with honest feedback so that we can improve the product for all fans.

 How awesome is that?
 I think this is a practice all companies should implement.

 So that, in addition to the rapid changes in the company’s tech, design, product, brand positioning, and the grand vision and scale of impact of everything we do, makes Ticketmaster an incredibly exciting and inspiring place to work at right now.

 My role is to drive that rapid change by building and communicating our global innovation pipeline starting with the open API and platform capabilities.
 I’ve done it at Edmunds.com, so I know how exciting and challenging it is to take on such an undertaking, especially at a scale like Ticketmaster’s.

 I spent my first few days so far learning as much as I can about the company, its tech, products, various capabilities and challenges.
 I already have some ideas on how to address some of those challenges and improve on some of the existing capabilities.
 I’ll be writing about that on the tech blog.

 Here’s to new challenges and new opportunities.
 One API at a time.

-Update: It’s been a full week now that I’m back at TM.
+Update: It’s been a full week now that I’m back.
 Couldn’t be happier.
 You too can be part of the team.
 Check it out